Kinyamaskia National Major Seminary: Location

 The seminary is located in Kinyamasika, in the Southern Division of the city of Fort Portal in the Western Region of Uganda.
 This is approximately 6 km south of the central business district of Fort Portal.

 History

 Saint Paul's National Major Seminary was opened at the present location at Kinyamasika in August 1992.
 The seminary specializes in the teaching of Theology.
 All Catholic Dioceses in Uganda are eligible to "send in their candidates for the final four years of priestly training and formation".
 The first Rector of the seminary was Father Peter Isingoma from the Diocese of Hoima.
 Some of the original faculty included Father Vincent Kanyonza from the Diocese of Kabale, Father Jacinto Ogwal from the Diocese of Lira, Father John Baptist Bashobora from the Archdiocese of Mbarara and Father Francis Aquirinus Kibira, from Diocese of Fort Portal.
 Francis Aquirinus Kibira later became Bishop of the Diocese of Kasese.

-Kinyamasika National Major Seminary celebrated their 25th year anniversary (Silver Jubilee) in 2016.
+Kinyamasika National Major Seminary celebrated their 25th anniversary (Silver Jubilee) in 2016.